 Unlike sitting in a coffee shop, casually discussing Step 1 principles with your friends, deliberate practice is not fun.
 It’s strenuous and mentally draining.
 And it’s usually solitary, focused work.

-A strategic approach to studying like this will help you get a better return on your studying efforts.
+A strategic approach to studying for Step 1 like this will help you get a better return on your studying efforts.
 But the application is difficult because there are different solutions which address one or two steps, but not the others.

 Mind mapping or diagrams help you outline and structure information.
 But not memorize it.
 While flash cards may help you organize and memorize, but not apply it.